Verified Labels

 Violence

-Violence being committed on persons taking part in a demonstration.
-A common example: security forces arresting or attempting to arrest demonstrators.
+The video shows violence being committed on a person/group of people taking part in a demonstration.
+A common example, when "Government" or "Other security forces" are clearly arresting or attempting to arrest people demonstrating.

 Hostilities